Ukraine has widened the breach between U.S. and Persian Gulf countries

 The administration, according to people familiar with the divide, has little patience with their complaints, and sees the resentments as business as usual in the region.
 With many crises to address, and pressure from within the Democratic Party and beyond to take a tougher line against the Persian Gulf monarchies, particularly Saudi Arabia, Biden has had little room to maneuver.
 U.S., Saudi and Emirati officials declined to comment.

-A meeting, or even a phone call, with bin Salman, the Saudi crown prince — identified by the CIA as having ordered the 2018 assassination of Saudi journalist and U.S. resident Jamal Khashoggi — would be problematic for Biden’s already tenuous relations with many in Congress, where the crown prince is regularly denounced.
-Biden was willing to meet him at last year’s Group of 20 conference in Rome or at the climate summit in Scotland, but bin Salman declined to attend the gatherings.
-The White House would not have objected, people familiar with events said, if the crown prince had picked up the phone during last month’s call between his father, King Salman, and Biden.
+A meeting, or even a phone call, with the Saudi crown prince, Mohammed — identified by the CIA as having ordered the 2018 assassination of Saudi journalist and U.S. resident Jamal Khashoggi — would be problematic for Biden’s already tenuous relations with many in Congress, where the crown prince is regularly denounced.
+Biden was willing to meet him at last year’s Group of 20 conference in Rome or at the climate summit in Scotland, but Mohammed declined to attend the gatherings.
+The White House would not have objected, people familiar with events said, if the crown prince had picked up the phone during last month’s call between his father, King Salman bin Abdul Aziz, and Biden.

 For the Emiratis, the reasons for estrangement are more diffuse, including U.S. delays in the sale of F-35 fighter jets, and the Iran negotiations.
 But those irritants pale beside what the Emiratis consider a tepid U.S. response to Houthi attacks when the first missiles rained down from Yemen on fuel tankers in Abu Dhabi, killing three civilians.